aplteam/Cider/mkdocs/docs/user-commands.md

+---
+title: Cider user commands
+description: Complete reference for the Cider user commands, most convenient way to use the Cider project manager for Dyalog APL.
+keywords: api, apl, cider, dependency, dyalog, link, reference, source, tatin, ui
+---
 # User commands

+!!! abstract "User commands are Cider’s user interface"

-!!! tip "All the user commands have help built in"
+	All the user commands have help built in, for example

-	For example

 		]CIDER -?
 		]CIDER -??